 - Use any piece of string.
-Wrap the string around your waist and clip off the extra on day one.
+Wrap the string around your waist and cut the string to fit your waist on day one.
 This string could magically appear to become longer and longer every week you wrap it around your waist.

-- Comparing how an old pair of jeans fit is also a decent option.
+- Comparing how an old pair of jeans fits is also a good option.